 Empathy vs. sympathy

-When you understand and feel another’s feelings for your yourself, you have empathy.
+When you understand and feel another’s feelings for yourself, you have empathy.
 It’s often spoken of as a character attribute that people have to varying degrees.
-For example, if hearing a tragic news story makes you feel almost as if the story concerned you personally, you have the ability to empathize.
+For example, if hearing a tragic news story makes you feel almost as if the story concerns you personally, you have the ability to empathize.

 Examples

-The government must not mistake the empathy we feel for Denise Fergus’s loss with sympathy for her views . . .
+The government must not mistake the empathy we feel for Denise Fergus’s loss with sympathy for her views.
 [Guardian]

-Male participants . . . will walk a mile-long obstacle course in high-heel shoes to give men a sense of empathy for the female experience.
+Male participants … will walk a mile-long obstacle course in high-heel shoes to give men a sense of empathy for the female experience.
 [The Sun News]

 Bruce says he has sympathy with the player’s stance, describing his frustrations as completely appropriate.
 [SAFC]